 Are floors clear of trailing wires, wrinkled or fraying carpets, or anything else that you might trip or slip on?

 Do you have a non-slip mat and a fitted handrail in the bath?

 Do you have appropriate footwear, such as slippers with a good grip that fasten up?
 Walking around your home in socks or tights is a recipe for disaster.

 Have you had an eye test in the last year?
 Are your glasses the correct prescription?
 Glasses fitted with bifocal or varifocal lenses can make objects and surfaces appear closer than they really are.

 Even if you have run through our checklist and taken some preventative measures to safeguard your well-being at home, it’s not unusual to worry about living independently at home because of the fear of a fall with no available help.
 One common solution is a personal alarm service that comes with a fall sensor.

-A fall alarm is a lightweight device that can be worn on your wrist or as a pendant necklace and will alert your telecare provider that you have fallen.
-Fall sensors use smart algorithms so they only detect serious falls with a heavy impact which helps eliminate false alarms triggered by bending down, sitting down quickly or even banging an arm against a wall.
+A fall alarm is a lightweight device that can be worn on your wrist or as a pendant necklace and will alert the telecare provider that you have fallen.
+Fall sensors use smart algorithms so they only detect serious falls with a heavy impact which helps eliminate false alarms triggered by bending down, sitting down quickly, or even banging an arm against a wall.

-Even if you cannot speak, the response team will know where you live and will contact your keyholders, such as a family member or neighbour, or the emergency services on your behalf.
+Even if you cannot speak, the response team will know where you live and will contact your keyholders, such as a family member or neighbor, or the emergency services on your behalf.
+(1)

 Want to know more about telecare?